makersacademy/ruby-coding-challenge/lib/approach.md

 #Q4 -

 Identify what the keys and values are
-How to swap them around - .invert
-Does it work?
+How to swap them around - .invert (found on Stack Overflow) Does it work?
 Test with different arguments

+#Q5 -
+Go through each key and value, and add them together How to go through each key and value?
+Try .each
+How to create a running total of value?
+Define a variable and use += operator for total Test with different arguments